jbock-java/jbock/README.md

 ````

-Finally, this is what your users might see:
+This is what your users might see:

 <img src="images/screenshot.png" alt="screenshot">